 Northern Health assists newly hired health care professionals with their transition to practice through our New Graduate Transition Program (NGTP).
 This program provides funding for professional development and supernumerary shifts intended to ease transition and support newly graduated health care professionals in their first year of employment.

-The goals of the New Graduate Transition Program are:
+The goals of the New Graduate Transition Program

 - To offer professional development funding for new graduates who need supernumerary shifts, extended orientation and training